Developmental and General Education Mathematics Courses at UMW

 • A C- or better in M 095 allows you to enter most 100-level math and stat courses.

-• If you earn a D+ or below in M 095 and have not yet passed M 090, you should take and pass M 090 before enrolling in M 095 again.
+• If you earn a D+ or below in M 095 and have not yet passed M 090, the math department recommends that you take and pass M 090 before enrolling in M 095 again.
 M 090 will give you a stronger foundation and help you succeed in M 095 (or M 105 or M 127, if you go that route).

 Note: M 095: Intermediate Algebra helps prepare you for a gen ed math class; it does not satisfy the gen ed requirement on its own.